A measure of majorisation emerging from single-shot statistical mechanics: RESULTS

-{\em \bf Acknowledgements.---} We gratefully acknowledge discussions with J. Aaberg, J. Baez, B. Fong, J. Vicary and P. Perinotti, as well as support from the National Research Foundation (Singapore), the Ministry of Education (Singapore), the Swiss National Science Foundation (grant No.200020-135048) and the European Research Council (grant No.258932).
+\ack We gratefully acknowledge discussions with J. Aaberg, J. Baez, B. Fong, P. Perinotti, J. Vicary, M. Horodecki and J. Oppenheim, as well as support from the National Research Foundation (Singapore), the Ministry of Education (Singapore), the Swiss National Science Foundation (grant No. 200020-135048), the Swiss National Centre of Competence in Research QSIT, the European COST Action on Quantum Thermodynamics, the EU Integrating Project SIQS, the European Research Council (grant No. 258932) and the EU collaborative project TherMiQ (Grant agreement No. 618074).
+DE is grateful for the hospitality of the Clarendon Laboratory, University of Oxford, whilst undertaking part of this work.
 This research was partly carried out in connection with DE's Master's thesis at ETH Zurich.